synnguyen/portfolio/README.md

 * engagement metrics

 ### Data Source
-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top US YouTubers in 2024 that includes their
 * channel names
 * total subscribers
 * total views